spleen1981/retroarch-kodi-addon-CoreELEC/README.md

    - Set refresh rate for Retroarch independently from Kodi settings
    - Sync Retroarch audio driver/device with Kodi settings
    - Auto update.
 Check for updates will be performed everytime RetroArch is launched
+   - Reset Retroarch configuration.
+Restores `retroarch.cfg` to defaults and addon to first run condition

 ## Folders

-`/storage/.config/retroarch` is the root folder for RetroArch configurations.
-It is an external folder to the addon, hence it is not deleted when the addon is removed (remove the folder manually for a full clean up).
-It includes the `retroarch.cfg` main configuration file and following subfolders:
+### Resources

+The addon uses an internal `resources` folder as well as one external local folder `/storage/.config/retroarch`.
+Internal folder will be wiped on addon removal/update.

+`/storage/.config/retroarch` should include the `retroarch.cfg` main configuration file and following subfolders.
+If not there, empty folders and default `retroarch.cfg` will be created automatically.

-   - `savestates` for storing the savestates
+   - `savestates`
-   - `savefiles` for storing the saves (e.g. memory card files)
+   - `savefiles` (e.g. memory card files)
-   - `remappings` for storing remapped controls
+   - `remappings` to store remapped controls
-   - `playlists` for storing RetroArch playlists - lists of games per emulated system
+   - `playlists` to store RetroArch playlists - lists of games per emulated system
    - `thumbnails` Boxarts / Screenshots / Title screens will be stored here
-   - `system` alternate location for cores additional system files (e.g. BIOS).
-It is convenient to put BIOS files here and avoid deletion on addon removal.
-Base files can be copied from the `system` folder inside the addon folder or can be downloaded from retroarch online updater.
-If folder is not empty at first start, this path will override automatically the default one in retroarch.cfg
-   - `assets` alternate location for wallpapers, themes, icons, fonts, etc. Useful in case custom assets are used to avoid deletion on addon removal.
-If folder is not empty at first start, this path will override automatically the default one in retroarch.cfg
+   - `assets` wallpapers, themes, icons, fonts, etc. will be stored here

-Put your ROM files to folder `/storage/roms`.
-You may put them in separate folders by systems, but it is not required by RetroArch.
+   - `database` contains subfolders `cht` (cheats), `cursors` (saved searches) and `rdb` (games databases for scanning your files)
+   - `joypads` configuration files for autoconfiguration of attached joysticks and gamepads will be stored here
+   - `overlays` on screen overlays will be stored here
+   - `shaders` shaders to enhance the visuals of the emulated systems on current display devices will be stored here
+   - `system` cores additional system files (e.g. BIOS) will be stored here

+The internal `resources` folder includes:
+   - `audio_filters` various audio filters from relevant repositories
+   - `video_filters` various video filters from relevant repositories
+   - `system` includes contents from relevant repositories per build configured core list.

+Depending on build configuration (not by default) also the following may be included in the internal folder, with the content from relevant repositories:
+   - `assets`
+   - `database`
+   - `joypads`
+   - `overlays`
+   - `shaders`

+In case same subfolder is present both in external and internal resource folders, external will be used and internal content will be merged as needed.

+### Roms

+Default ROM folder is `/storage/roms`.
+This folder can be mapped to a remote location using addon settings.

+### Cores

+Cores are stored in `lib/libretro` internal subfolder (removed on addon removal).

+### Other folders

 Screenshots are stored in `/storage/screenshots`.

-The add-on includes also following subfolders in the addon `resources` folder (removed on addon removal):

-   - `assets` contains wallpapers, themes, icons, fonts, etc.
-   - `audio_filters` various audio filters
-   - `database` contains subfolders `cht` (cheats), `cursors` (saved searches) and `rdb` (games databases for scanning your files)
-   - `joypads` configuration files for autoconfiguration of attached joystics and gamepads
-   - `overlays` for touch-devices only - on screen gamepad overlays
-   - `shaders` various shaders to enhance the visuals of the emulated systems on current display devices
-   - `video_filters` various video filters
-   - `system` default location containing cores additional system files (e.g. BIOS) if any and as per core list built.
-Additional user BIOS/data can be added (see same bullet above).

-The emulation cores are stored in `lib/libretro` subfolder of the add-on (removed on addon removal).

 # Development and build script usage
 [Lakka repository](https://github.com/libretro/Lakka-LibreELEC) is included as a submodule by default.